-Most museums are free to enter, and the movie theaters only charge 50-100 UAH ($2-4) for one ticket.
+Most state museums are free to enter.
+Otherwise, tickets are rarely more than $5 and tours can be had, even in English, for about $10.
+Movie theaters only charge 100-150 UAH ($4-6) for one ticket.
 Kyiv Cinema is a popular movie theater that many NovaMova students go to on the weekends.

 The Buena Vista Social Bar in central Kyiv is also a great place to go for cheap food/drinks and entertainment.
 They often host International Nights for travelers and foreign students.
 Many bars and pubs around Kyiv also host special concerts and karaoke nights, and admission is typically around 40-90 UAH.

-There are coffee stands on pretty much every corner, and the average cost is 15-40 UAH ($0.75-1.50), depending on whether you get a coffee/latte/cappuccino.
+There are coffee stands on pretty much every corner, and the average cost is 15-75 UAH ($0.75-3.00), depending on whether you get a coffee/latte/cappuccino.
 Pubs and bars serve 0.5 liter beers for 40-60 UAH.
-Smaller, more local pubs even serve beers for 30 UAH.
+Smaller, more local pubs serve beers for 30 UAH.

 There are several banyas around Kyiv, although most of them are more male-oriented.
 Women typically only go to the banyas on Saturdays, and are almost always in groups.
 Some banyas only allow women on certain days of the week, so be sure to research which location you want to go to beforehand.
 One visit to a banya costs around 200-250 UAH, and additional massages or scrubs cost around 100 UAH.

 Travel: If you are going to blow some money in your budget – SRAS recommends you do it on travel.
 See more of the country and wider region and meet more of the people while you have the chance to do it quite inexpensively.
-Look at SRAS’s extensive travel site for info about in (and out) of country destinations.
+Look at travel options described on this for info about in (and out) of country destinations.
 Travel in Ukraine is quite inexpensive.
 You can generally expect:

 Bus ticket (one way): 250 UAH (~$10)